Will-Rumfelt/Will-Rumfelt/README.md

 - University of New Hampshire
 - Department of Molecular, Cellular, and Biomedical Sciences
 - Genetics B.S. and minor in Computer Science from Clemson University, 2022
 - I'm interested in Bioinformatics and the intersection between genetics and computer science.
-Currently, working to characterize salt marsh sparrow diets via fecal DNA metabarcoding.
+Currently, working to characterize tidal marsh sparrow diets via fecal DNA metabarcoding.
 - william.rumfelt@unh.edu